cristoper/feedmixer/README.rst

 - ``feedmixer_api.py`` - contains the Falcon_-based API.
 Call ``wsgi_app()`` to
   get a WSGI-compliant object to host.
-- ``feedmixer_wsgi.py`` - contains an actual WSGI application which can be used as-is or as a template to customize.
+- ``feedmixer_wsgi.py`` - contains an actual WSGI application which can be used as-is or as a starting point to create your own custom FeedMixer service.

 .. _falcon: https://falconframework.org/
 .. _gunicorn: http://gunicorn.org/